Everton transfer news: Andros Townsend set to join on free transfer

 The 30-year-old has been without a team since his deal at Selhurst Park expired in late June.

-Everton are also interested in Bayer Leverkusen winger Demarai Gray but a deal is not close yet.
+Everton are also interested in two more wingers - Bayer Leverkusen's Demarai Gray and Burnley's Dwight McNeil.

 - Rafael Benitez: Forget 'small club' comments - I'll fight for Everton